-Cody required a long, complex treatment for his spinal deformity.
+Cody required a long, complex treatment for his spine.
 In the first part of his care, a "halo" ring attached to his skull.
 Weight was gradually added to a pulley set-up that pulled up on his head and spine through his halo ring.
-After a couple of months in traction his deformity had straightened out considerably so he was ready to have surgery.
+After a couple of months in traction his curve had straightened out considerably so he was ready to have surgery.

 When he completed the preoperative traction, he underwent two surgeries to straighten and fuse his back.
 The first surgery involved multiple Ponte osteotomies at various levels of his spine.
 This was to make it even looser so the surgeons could get his spine even straighter.
 He stayed in traction for 3 more weeks and then had rods and screws placed into his back.
 Bone graft was used to help the vertebrae fused together.